 If you want your own copy on your own machine, download it from the ITS site.
-Look for “more options” and “MS imagine premium” they are somewhat hard to find.
-Download VS 2015 with update 3.
+When you get to the "UVASoftware" page, look for the “more options” tab and “MS imagine premium”; they are somewhat hard to find.
+Download VS Community 2017.
 If you have a Mac you need to first install a tool such as Boot Camp or Parallels, and then install a) Windows, b) Office, and c) Visual Studio on it.

 Spring 2017: Many have had trouble installing VS. The following has a high success rate, but it is not a guaranteed solution: